DAVID MARTIN – 40 years of service to African liberation

 He covered Namibia’s lengthy struggle for independence up to 1990, and played a unique and long-term role in presenting the African perspective internationally.

-Professor Peter H. Katjavivi, Chairman of the Board of the Southern African Research and Documentation Centre (SARDC) and the Ambassador of Namibia in Germany, said, “We salute David Martin for being a true fighter for the liberation and development of a progressive Southern Africa.”
+Professor Peter H. Katjavivi, Chairman of the Board of the Southern African Research and Documentation Centre (SARDC) and the Ambassador of Namibia in Germany at the time, said, “We salute David Martin for being a true fighter for the liberation and development of a progressive Southern Africa.”

 Under the apartheid regime, David’s books were banned from possession in South Africa, reinforcing his belief that knowledge plays an essential role in empowering people.